-Selling a naked call option is a levered alternative to selling shares of stock.
-Selling single options is considered “naked” because there is no downside protection if the stock moves against the position.
+Selling a naked call option is a levered alternative to short selling stock.
+Selling single options is considered “naked” because there is no risk protection if the stock moves against the position.

-Because options are levered, each contract is equivalent to selling 100 shares of stock.
-Naked call options require margin to protect against large price increases.
+Because options are levered instruments, each short call contract is equivalent to selling 100 shares of stock.
+Naked call options require margin to protect against large price increases in the underlying asset.

 Selling a call option can be used to enter a short position if the investor wishes to sell the underlying stock.
 Because selling options collects a premium, initiating a short position with a short call reduces the cost basis if the call option is ultimately assigned to the option seller.

-A short call trade is initiated when a seller writes a call option contract.
-Call options are listed in an options chain and provide relevant information regarding each option for every strike price and expiration available, including the bid and ask price.
-The amount received at trade entry is called the premium.
-Market participants will consider multiple factors to assess the option’s premium value, including the strike price relative to the stock price, time until expiration, and volatility.
+A short call position is initiated when a seller writes a call option contract.
+Call options are listed in an options chain and provide relevant information for every strike price and expiration available, including the bid and ask price.
+The credit received at trade entry is called the premium.
+Market participants consider multiple factors to assess the option premium's value, including the strike price relative to the stock price, time until expiration, and volatility.

 The payoff diagram for a short call represents the risk involved with selling naked options.
-Profit potential is limited to the amount of credit received.
+Profit potential is limited to the amount of credit received when the call is sold.
 However, the risk is unlimited if the underlying asset experiences an increase in price.
-Selling a short call collects a credit, and the amount received is the most an investor can make on the trade.

-For example, if a short call option with a strike price of $100 is sold for $5.00 of credit, the maximum profit potential is limited to $500, and the maximum loss is undefined above the break-even point.
+For example, if a short call option with a strike price of $100 is sold for $5.00, the maximum profit potential is $500.
+The maximum loss is undefined above the break-even point.
 The strike price plus the premium collected equals the break-even price of $105.
-Anything above the break-even price will result in a loss.
+If the underlying stock price is above the break-even point at expiration, the position will result in a loss.

 To enter a short call position, a sell-to-open (STO) order is sent to the broker.
-The order is either filled at the asking price (market order) or at a specific price an investor is willing to collect (limit order).
+The order is either filled at the asking price (market order) or at the minimum price an investor is willing to recieve (limit order).
 Once a call option is sold, cash is credited to the trading account.

-Because selling call options has undefined risk, the broker will hold margin against the account to cover potential losses.
-The amount of margin depends on the broker, the stock’s price, and market volatility.
-Margin is not static and will increase or decrease as volatility fluctuates.
+Because selling call options has significant undefined risk, the broker will hold margin against the account to cover potential losses.
+The margin amount depends on the broker, the stock’s price, and market volatility.
+Margin is not static and may increase or decrease as volatility fluctuates.
 The higher the volatility, the more margin required to hold the short call position.

 There are multiple ways to exit a short call position.
 Anytime before expiration, a buy-to-close (BTC) order can be entered, and the contract will be purchased at the market or limit price.
 The premium paid will be debited from the account.
 If the contract is purchased for more premium than initially collected, a loss is realized.
 If the contract is purchased for less premium than initially collected, a profit is realized.

 The buyer of the long call contract can choose to exercise the option at any time, and the seller is obligated to sell 100 shares at the strike price.
-If the short call option is in-the-money at expiration, the option will automatically be assigned to the option seller.
-If the stock price is below the strike price at expiration, the option will expire worthless, and the seller will keep the entire premium initially collected.
+If the short call option is in-the-money (ITM) at expiration, the option will automatically be assigned to the option seller.
+If the stock price is below the strike price at expiration, the option is out-of-the-money (OTM).
+The contract will expire worthless, and the seller will keep the entire premium initially collected.

 Time remaining until expiration and implied volatility make up an option’s extrinsic value and impact the premium price.
-Short call options contracts with more time until expiration will have higher prices because there is more time for the underlying asset to experience price movement.
-As time until expiration decreases, the price of the call option goes down.
-Time decay, or Theta, works in favor of call option sellers because the contract’s time value will decline as expiration approaches.
+All else being equal, options contracts with more time until expiration have higher prices because there is more time for the underlying asset to experience price movement.
+As time until expiration decreases, the option price goes down.
+Therefore, time decay, or theta, works in favor of call option sellers because an option's value will decrease as expiration approaches.

 Implied volatility reflects the possibility of future price movements.
-Higher implied volatility results in a higher price of short call options because there is an expectation the price will move more in the future.
-As implied volatility decreases, the call option contract will lose value and allow the seller to purchase the contract back for less money.
-Call options sellers want to sell options when the expectation is implied volatility will be lower on or before expiration.
+Higher implied volatility results in higher option prices because there is an expectation the price may move more than expected in the future.
+As implied volatility decreases, a call option contract will lose value and the seller may purchase the contract for less money than it was sold.
+Options sellers benefit when implied volatility decreases before expiration.

-If an investor wants to extend the trade, the short call option can be rolled out to future expiration dates.
-Rolling out the option requires buying-to-close (BTC) the currently held position and selling-to-open (STO) an option with the same strike price at a future date.
-Doing so should result in receiving credit and will extend the break-even price and increase the profit potential relative to the original position.
-The risk will be reduced by the amount of the credit received but is still undefined.
+If an investor wants to extend the trade, the short call option can be rolled out to a future expiration date.
+Rolling out the option requires buying-to-close (BTC) the short call and selling-to-open (STO) a new call option with the same strike price for a future date.
+Rolling the option should result in additional credit, which will widen the break-even price and increase the profit potential relative to the original position.
+The risk will be reduced by the amount of credit received but is still undefined.